sainnhe/capitaine-cursors/README.md

 This is my fork of [capitaine-cursors](https://github.com/keeferrourke/capitaine-cursors), patched with some additional variants (Gruvbox, Nord, Palenight).

+## Installation

+### Linux

+For Arch Linux users, you can install this theme from [AUR](https://aur.archlinux.org/packages/capitaine-cursors-sainnhe-git).

+For other Linux distros, download "Linux.zip" from [release page](https://github.com/sainnhe/capitaine-cursors/releases) and extract it, then copy the folders into `~/.icons` or `~/.local/share/icons`.

 ## Build from source

 Make sure you have the following executables in `$PATH`: